INTERNATIONAL STUDENTS’ CONFERENCE ON COMMUNICATION

 - myths, symbols and representations in the communication process

 The papers of the conference should be scientific papers.
 For detailed information, please see below the General guidelines for authors and the Template.

 For students that cannot come to Cluj-Napoca, there will be the possibility of online presentations.

 The best papers will be published in the volume of the conference.

 There is no participation fee required.

-The deadline for the abstract submission is 25th of March 2018.
+The DEADLINE FOR THE ABSTRACT submission is the 28th of April 2019.
 The abstract must have up to 300 words.
 It must be written in English.
 When submitting the abstract, please specify the title of the paper and the autors within the same document.